blenassefa2/RP2350_baremetal/README.md

 # Introduction

-This is a simple RP2350 application that runs on a [Raspberry Pi Pico 2](https://www.raspberrypi.com/products/raspberry-pi-pico-2/) microcontroller board that blinks the LED.
-The application can be built with Arm GNU Toolchain without using the Pico SDK build system (but Pico SDK is still required for CMSIS files).
-More information about this is given in my blog post [Using a Pico 2 RP2350 without the Pico SDK Build System](https://metebalci.com/blog/using-a-pico2-rp2350-without-the-pico-sdk-build-system/).
+This is a collection of simple RP2350 application examples that run on a [Raspberry Pi Pico 2](https://www.raspberrypi.com/products/raspberry-pi-pico-2/) microcontroller board.

-# Requirements

-[Arm GNU Toolchain](https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads) is required to build the code.
-The RP2350's Cortex-M33 is an Armv8-M core, so the **AArch32 bare-metal target (`arm-none-eabi`)** must be used — not the AArch64 (`aarch64-none-elf`) variant.
-In order to flash (and debug if required), [openocd](https://github.com/raspberrypi/openocd) and a debug probe like [Raspberry Pi Debug Probe](https://www.raspberrypi.com/products/debug-probe/) is required.
-Alternatively, picotool can be used for flashing.
-Makefile's flash target uses openocd.

-The project is tested on a Raspberry Pi Pico 2 microcontroller board and built on mac using Arm GNU Toolchain 15.2.Rel1 (`arm-none-eabi`) and Pico SDK 2.2.0.

 # Repository Structure